-The 2015 Plan provides for the grant of both incentive stock options, which qualify for favorable tax treatment to their recipients under Section 422 of the Code, and nonqualified stock options, as well as for the issuance of restricted stock awards, or RSAs.
-We may grant incentive stock options only to our employees.
-We may grant nonqualified stock options and RSAs to our employees, directors, and consultants.
+The 2015 Plan provided for the grant of both incentive stock options, which qualify for favorable tax treatment to their recipients under Section 422 of the Code, and nonqualified stock options, as well as for the issuance of restricted stock awards, or RSAs.
+We have granted incentive stock options only to our employees.
+We have granted nonqualified stock options and RSAs to our employees, directors, and consultants.
 We refer to such employees, directors, or consultants who receive an award under our 2015 Plan as participants.